Byline-CMS/bylinecms.app/README.md

 <details>
 <summary>6.
 Would you accept venture or seed-round investment?</summary>
-Probably not — at least not at this stage.
+We're not sure yet, and likely not at this early stage.
 We still have a lot to figure out.
-What we do feel strongly about, however, is that community contributions should remain within the community — and not locked behind an 'enterprise' or paywalled solution.
+What we do feel strongly about, however, is that community contributions should remain within the community and not locked behind an 'enterprise' or paywalled solution.
 </details>

 <details>
 <summary>7.
 What's here now?</summary>
-Not much: The embryo of a 'proof of concept' CMS - but there will be more soon.
+We're working on a prototype as a 'proof of concept' for our design goals.
+It runs, and you're more than welcome to follow along, but it will almost certain change significantly over time.
 </details>

 <details>
 <summary>8.
-Will you fork Payload CMS?</summary>
+Will you fork Payload CMS? </summary>
 Absolutely not.
-There would be no point in taking on the complexity of Payload when it's the complexity of the project itself we'd like to avoid.
+The initial maintainers of this project were also Payload CMS users.
+Payload is a great CMS, with a couple of caveats and one recent event.
+The main caveat is Payload's tight integration with Next.js and resulting complexity, and so there would be no point in taking on the complexity of Payload when it's the complexity of the project itself we'd like to avoid.
+The 'event' is Payload's recent acquisition by Figma.
+We're not 100% sure yet what this means for the future of Payload, and so we felt there would be no harm (and maybe even some fun) in considering an alternative.
 </details>

 <details>